 Foot Progression Angle Estimation

-Accelerometer, gyroscope, and magnetometer data fusion from the miniaturized dot to estimate foot progression angle regardless of walking direction.
+Accelerometer, gyroscope, and magnetometer data fusion from the miniaturized sensor to estimate foot progression angle regardless of walking direction.

 Trunk Sway Angle Estimation

-Accelerometer and gyroscope sensor fusion to estimation medial-lateral trunk sway angle from the miniaturized dot during walking and running gait.
+Accelerometer and gyroscope sensor fusion to estimate medial-lateral trunk sway angle from the miniaturized sensor during walking and running gait.

 Movement retraining has the potential for effectively treating musculoskeletal diseases and improving rehabilitation for clinical and sports applications.
 While movement retraining in controlled laboratory settings has shown promise, practical applications of portable movement retraining have not been achieved due to critical barriers in wearable hardware, sensing, real-time modeling, and haptic feedback, specifically: cumbersome and uncomfortable hardware, inaccurate sensing, lack of real-time functionality, and ineffective haptic feedback paradigms.